The Tapping Evidence Base

 Tapping for Cancer & Serious Illness

-Strong evidenceBacked by multiple randomized controlled trials and at least one meta-analysis — among the most thoroughly researched uses of tapping.
+Strong evidenceBacked by multiple randomized controlled trials and at least one meta-analysis or systematic review — among the most thoroughly researched uses of Tapping.

 🖨️ Print the one-page summary for your doctor →